 Mm, smell that crisp, autumn air?
 There’s a certain tanginess to it, a welcome relief from the mugginess of summer.

-If you’re new to Fort Wayne, or just stopping here long enough to check out the town, you might want to get an up-close view of what our local flora and fauna look like.
+If you’re new to Fort Wayne or visiting the city, you might want to get an up-close view of what our local flora and fauna look like.
 So, tie on your walking shoes and grab a jacket.
-We’ve got a little touch of wilderness right in the middle of northeast Fort Wayne, and autumn is the perfect time to see our piece of nature at its colorful best.
+We’ve got a touch of wilderness right in northeast Fort Wayne, and autumn is the perfect time to see our piece of nature at its colorful best.

 The trail is eight feet wide, so there is plenty of room for walkers, joggers, bicyclists and rollerblade enthusiasts.
 Some people like to take a stroller, too, to give the kids some fresh air.